misterzik/minerva.js/README.md

 # Minerva.js

-Minerva is super lightweight jQuery script made by Insanen Solutions back in 2007.
-After few years got deprecated by jQuery Functionality to make your own Sliders without external coding, But we are bringing it back just for kicks!
+Minerva.JS is a Simple and Elegant Carousel Slider Power by Javascript & jQuery.
+Super light-weight script made by Insanen Solutions back in 2007.

-Minerva.js helps you wrap your images into a carousel slider, and gives you the option to add navigation buttons through simple markups.
+Minerva.js helps you wrap your images into a carousel gallery slider, and gives you the option to add navigation buttons through simple HTML markups.

-Minerva.js includes elegant templates to choose from, It is simply, the easiest and faster slider for your to-go projects.
+Minerva.js includes elegant skin colors to choose from, the easiest and faster slider for your to-go projects.

+Note: jQuery Required.

 ### Installation
-1. Download source code and copy from src to your project folder.
+1. Download source code and copy folder `src` to your project root folder.
-2. Make the CSS & JS calls for script dependencies.
+2. Make the CSS & Javascript calls to load  script dependencies.

 ```
 <link href="src/minerva.min.css" rel="stylesheet" />